 This post contains affiliate links.
 As an Amazon associate I earn qualifying purchases.
 Click here for more about this policy.

-I love oats, BUT sometimes you just need to mix things up and give the gut a break.
-You know?
+I love oatmeal, but sometimes you just need to mix things up for breakfast.

-A few weeks ago when it was 90 in Arizona, I was like I just can't eat oats for breakfast.
-It's just too hot and there was a lonesome zucchini dying in my fridge begging me to do something with it.
-So I did.
-I made Zucchini Oatless Oatmeal with it and it was awesome.
+A few weeks ago when it was 90 in Arizona, I was like I just can’t eat my protein oatmeal for breakfast.
+It’s just too hot and there was a lonesome zucchini dying in my fridge begging me to do something with it.
+So I made Zucchini Oatless Oatmeal with it and it was awesome.

 As you know, I’m pretty obsessed with zucchini and putting it in everything.
 Well, obsessed with all squash really.